explosivo22/aiorinnai/README.md

 * This library is community supported, please submit changes and improvements.
 * This is a very basic interface, not well thought out at this point, but works for the use cases that initially prompted spitting this out from.

-## Supports
+## Features

-- Starting/stopping recirculation
-- Setting temperature
-- Turning water heater on/off
+- **Secure Authentication** - AWS Cognito-based authentication with automatic token refresh
+- **Temperature Control** - Set temperature in Fahrenheit or Celsius with automatic conversion
+- **Recirculation Control** - Start/stop recirculation pump with configurable duration (1-60 minutes)
-- Enabling/disabling vacation mode
+- **Device Management** - Turn water heater on/off, enable/disable vacation mode
-- Maintenance data retrieval
+- **Maintenance** - Trigger maintenance data retrieval
+- **Input Validation** - Built-in validation for temperature (100-140°F) and duration ranges
+- **Type Safety** - Full type hints with TypedDict definitions for API responses
+- **Async/Await** - Built on aiohttp for efficient async operations
+- **Retry Logic** - Configurable retry with exponential backoff for transient errors

 ## Installation